Understanding How a Cryptocurrency Wallet Works

 - Download the official (or officially endorsed) wallet from the official website.

-- Sign up for a custodial wallet service like Coinbase (which handles a wallet and exchange with one account).
+- Sign up for a custodial wallet service like Coinbase or non-custodial wallet service like Blockchain Wallet (which handles a wallet and exchange with one account).

 If you know what you are doing, there are a wide range of different wallets to choose from which offer different pros and cons.